TAURUS TRAKKER

 We played Record Store Day at Rough Trade West, where we shared the stage with Gilbert O' Sullivan and Craig Finn of The Hold Steady, who we really admire.
 A great street gig, we can safely say that Portobello rocked.

-Next, we were honoured to play a set at Jesse Malin's Joe Strummer tribute at Dingwalls, alongside some big names from the USA and UK.
+Next, we were honoured to play a set at Jesse Malin's Joe Strummer tribute at Dingwalls.

 We played at The Underdog Gallery to open the Punk Rock nRoll Art Show.

-2019: We ran a residency At Mau Mau in Portobello Road, in association with our good friend Tessa Pollit, ex-Slits, who played a DJ set of old stool dub and reggae.
+2019: We ran another residency At Mau Mau in Portobello Road, in association with our good friend Tessa Pollit, ex-Slits, who played a DJ set of old skool reggae.

 A show at The Albany in Central London went down well.